Vicken-Ghoubiguian/githubConsultationModule/README.md

 # githubConsultationModule
-PowerShell module for in-depth research and consultation of GitHub.
+This project consists to develop a PowerShell module for in-depth research and consultation of GitHub.

 ## Contents